Kameron-Eck/Edmonds-Tree-Crown-Inventory/README.md

 Training sites vary dramatically in size (Forest_1: 276 tiles, Forest_2: 39 tiles).
 Without balancing, the model would overfit to the largest site. `WeightedRandomSampler` ensures each site contributes equally per epoch.

 **Why streaming inference?**
-The full Edmonds image is ~26,000 × 35,000 pixels (~3.5 GB).
-Loading it entirely into memory is impractical.
-The pipeline reads tiles on-the-fly, predicts in batches, and writes center crops directly to a BigTIFF with LZW compression.
+The full Edmonds image is ~17.5 GB on disk and balloons to ~52 GB when decompressed into memory as a 3-band array.
+Loading it entirely is impractical on any single machine.
+The pipeline reads tiles on-the-fly, predicts in batches, and writes center crops directly to a BigTIFF with LZW compression — peak memory stays under 4 GB regardless of image size.

 ## Model Architecture